UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_01.md

 easiest for humans to decode.

-Luckily, there has been plenty of research in this area, which can be summarizes in the schematic on this slide.
+Luckily, there has been plenty of research in this area, which can be summarized in the schematic on this slide.

 Position is by far the best and therefore we should put our most important comparison there.